EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculate the supply limited transpiration as function of volumetric soil content &amp; soil properties; as in the CASA model
+Demand-limited transpiration as a function of volumetric soil content and soil properties, as in the CASA model.

 **Parameters**
 - None